erizov/Professor/semester_4/lecture_16_deployment_patterns/circuit_breaker/README.md

 ### Application

 5. Can you implement Circuit Breaker from memory without looking at the code?
-6. What real-world problem could you solve using Circuit Breaker?
+6. What real-world problem could youaddresse using Circuit Breaker?

 ### Debugging

 7. What are the most common mistakes when implementing Circuit Breaker?
-8. How would you test your Circuit Breaker implementation?
+8. How would you test your Circuit Breaker deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization